 Urbana-Champaign Policy Governing the Use and Care of Animals in Research and Teaching

-- Adhere to University policy and procedures administered through the Office of the Vice Chancellor for Research, the Division of Animal Resources, and the Agricultural Animal Care and Use Program.
+- Standards and procedures administered by the Office of the Vice Chancellor for Research, the Division of Animal Resources (DAR) and the Agricultural Animal Care and Use Program (AACUP).

 The Chancellor is the chief executive officer for the campus and delegates to the Vice Chancellor for Research (VCR) the authority and responsibilities of the Institutional Official (IO) to commit on behalf of the campus to comply with federal and state laws and regulations pertaining to the care and use of animals.

 The Chancellor appoints members of the IACUC that are qualified through the experience and expertise to assess the research facility's animal program, facilities, and procedures.
 The IACUC has federally mandated responsibilities, such as review of protocols and periodic evaluations of the program of animal care and use, including inspections of facilities.
 The IACUC has authority to establish policies and requirements as necessary for compliance with applicable laws and regulations.

 Only the IACUC has the authority to approve an animal use activity for the campus.
 The IACUC, the Institutional Veterinarian, an Attending Veterinarian, or the VCR may suspend previously approved activities involving animals if it appears that the activity is not being conducted in accordance with the description of that activity approved by the IACUC or if not being conducted in a manner consistent with laws, regulations, or campus policies and standards.